jdhitsolutions/MyTasks/README.md

 Install-Module MyTasks [-scope currentuser]
 ```

 Task data is stored in an XML file.
+Other configuration information is stored in simple text files.
 Here are a few highlights.

-## Class based
+## Class Based

 This module uses a class definition for the task object and is designed to work on both Windows PowerShell and PowerShell Core.